CGJennings/fast-ternary-string-set/README.md

 ### Differences from standard JS `Set`

+`TernaryStringSet`s behave like standard JS `Set`s, with minor differences:

+ - They iterate over their elements in sorted order (ascending lexicographic order by code point); `Sets` iterate over objects in the order they were added.
-`TernaryStringSet` supports a superset of the standard `Set` interface, but it is not a subclass of `Set`.
+ - They support a superset of the standard `Set` interface, but are not a subclass of `Set`.
+Testing them with `instanceof Set` will return `false`.

-JavaScript `Set` objects guarantee that they iterate over elements in the order that they are added.
-`TernaryStringSet`s always return results in sorted order.

-`TernaryStringSet`s can contain the empty string, but cannot contain non-strings.
-Not even `null` or `undefined`.
+ - They can contain the empty string, but cannot contain non-strings&mdash;not even `null` or `undefined`.
+ - Methods that would return a new `Set`, such as `filter` or `union`, return a new `TernaryStringSet`.
+ - Methods expect that `this` to be a `TernaryStringSet`; they should not be `call`ed with arbitrary objects.
+ - The `addAll` method accepts either a list of string arguments (like `Set`s), or an `Iterable<string>` with an optional range.

 ### Tree health

 Ternary search trees are not self-balancing&mdash;unlike, say, a red-black tree.
 Adding strings in sorted order produces a worst-case tree structure.
-This can be avoided by adding strings all at once using the constructor or `addAll()`.
+This can be avoided by adding strings all at once using the constructor or `addAll`.
 Given sorted input, both of these methods will produce an optimal tree structure.
 If this is not practical, adding strings in random order will typically yield a tree that's "close enough" to balanced for most applications.
-Calling `balance()` will rebuild the tree in optimal form, but it can be expensive.
+Calling `balance` will rebuild the tree in optimal form, but it can be expensive.

 Since most `TernaryStringSet` methods are recursive, extremely unbalanced trees can provoke "maximum call stack size exceeded" errors.